Human Sleep Psychopharmacology Laboratory – University of Zürich

 Country: Switzerland

-KEYWORDS: Sleep Physiology-Neurophysiology in Human, Sleep and Ageing, Pharmacology of Sleep, Genetics of Sleep, Sleep and Medical Disorders, Pharmacology Human
+KEYWORDS: Sleep Physiology-Neurophysiology in Human, Pharmacology of Sleep, Sleep and Medical Disorders, Genetics of Sleep

 Laboratory Description: